fuzail1011/fake_detect_system/README.md

 - Total Number of Trainable Parameters: 24,060,162
 - Total Number of Non-trainable Parameters: 53,632

-The model was trained on an Nvidia GeForce GTX 1650 Ti, with CUDA version 11.7
+The model was trained on an NVIDIA GeForce GTX 1650 Ti, with CUDA version 11.7

 ## Additional Model Insights
 Attempt - 1 : Using a CNN with 15 layers